Biometix/biometix.github.io/getting_started/api.md

 ## Usage

 + Download the docker [compose file](https://raw.githubusercontent.com/Biometix/bqat-api/main/compose.yaml) into your working directory.
-+ Create a `data/` folder within your working directory and put your input images in this folder.
++ Create a `data` folder within your working directory and put your input images in this folder.
 + Start the BQAT API service:

 ``` sh